Philippines says China wanted non-legally binding South China Sea code

 "I think some countries are just being practical."

+China is particularly sensitive to even oblique references in ASEAN statements to its artificial islands and rapid development of defence facilities in disputed waters.

+Host the Philippines, which is expanding its economic ties with China, made no mention of those in its chairman's statement on the 27-nation ASEAN Regional Forum issued late on Tuesday.

-(Reporting by Manuel Mogato; Writing by Martin Petty; Editing by Neil Fullick)
+(Reporting by Manuel Mogato; Writing by Martin Petty; Editing by Neil Fullick and Alister Doyle)